 - Would you like to discuss your idea or collaborate with us?
 Please contact Zohaib Gulzar, Business Development Manager at imec.
 Here, you can find information on our collaboration models.

 - Would like to dive into more technical details of the COPD study described in this paper?
-Request the link to this Transactions on Biomedical Engineering paper via mail.
+Use this link to access this Transactions on Biomedical Engineering paper.
 Also, browse through the scientific papers on our webpages on technology for respiratory care.
 Below each page is a list of publications.

-- On June 4 and July 8,2020 we will host a webinar on respectively vital sign monitoring en respiratory monitoring.
-Feel free to sign up!
+- On June 4 and July 8,2020 imec hosted a webinar on respectively vital sign monitoring and respiratory monitoring.
+Feel free to ask for the recordings.

 - Get a nice overview of imec’s connected health solutions.